Libr-AI/fairlib/docs/hyperparameter_tuning.md

 ## Adversarial Training
 ### Adv
 - **Intro:**
     Adversarial training employs an additional discriminator component, which shares the same encoder with the main model and is trained to identify the protected attributes.
-In addition to make correct predictions, the main model is also trained to unlearn the signal from the discriminator.
+In addition to making correct predictions, the main model is also trained to unlearn the signal from the discriminator.
 - **Hyperparameters:**
     ```bash
     python main.py --adv_debiasing